LikhithaUS/HTML-Programs/README.md

-This ia all HTML with internal styling .
+This is all HTML with internal styling .